builab/DomainFit/example/example2.md

 # DomainFit example

-## Goal: Find the domain fitted inside density2.mrc
+Goal: Find the domain fitted inside density2.mrc

 ## Step 1: Download the AlphaFold model from AFDB

-Fetching AlphaFold PDBs from a list of UniprotID.
-The `list_protein.csv` is a shorten list with 164 proteins.
+Fetching AlphaFold PDBs from a list of UniprotID
+The list_protein.csv is a shorten list with 164 proteins.
 The output will be all the PDB models downloaded from AFDB in the pdb_files directory

 	getAlphaFoldPDBs.py --ilist list_proteins.csv --odir pdb_files

 If there are missing proteins, they will be recorded in missingAF.log file.
 The missing proteins tend to be big proteins > 100kD.
 In this case, there are 4 missing proteins.
 You can predict them using ColabFold or AlphaFold.
 For the sake of the example, just ignore it.

 > I7M688
 > I7LWA5